mdancho84/mdancho84.github.io/_posts/2022-03-15-the-data-science-career-path.md

 <p class="date text-center"><a href = "https://www.business-science.io/r-cheatsheet">The Ultimate R Cheat Sheet.
 It's OK to cheat. </a></p>

-# Here's how to cheat to become a Senior/Lead Data Scientist.
+# How to cheat to become a Senior/Lead Data Scientist.

 If we head to my cheat sheet (page 3) you'll find links to my goto-advanced tools for Senior/Lead Data Scientists.
 (PS- [Check out this article](https://www.business-science.io/careers/2022/03/11/which-data-science-skills-are-important.html) for the tools for Data Scientists if you are becoming a Data Scientist.)